Medicaid Programs for New York Seniors – Eligibility & How to Apply

 The CDPAP program is tailor-made for:

-- NY-State’s elderly community and Medicaid beneficiaries
+- NY-State’s seniors or elderly community and Medicaid beneficiaries

 - Individuals who receive either at-home skilled nursing home health services, or at-home non-medical long-term care